Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-We propose \namePaper{}, the first multi-agent reinforcement learning based holistic data-management technique for HSS that optimizes data placement and data migration together.
-We show that \namePaper{}'s design enables coordination between the data-placement and data-migration agents to improve HSS performance.
-Our real-system evaluation demonstrates that \namePaper{} significantly outperforms prior HSS data-management techniques on four HSS configurations across a wide range of workloads. \namePaper{} is easily extensible to different HSS configurations.
-The performance benefits of \namePaper{} come with low latency and storage overheads.
+We introduce \namePaper{}, the first multi-agent reinforcement learning based holistic data-management technique that jointly optimizes data placement and \camii{data} migration \camii{in hybrid storage systems}. \namePaper{} uses two coordinated RL agents that operate on a shared state representation, but optimize complementary objectives at different timescales.
+The data-placement agent selects the best-fit storage device to place I/O request data on the critical path, while the data-migration agent proactively reorganizes previously placed data during low-utilization periods to improve long-term system performance.
+Through coordinated reward structures and lightweight state representations, \namePaper{} enables effective cooperation between the two agents \camii{at low latency and storage overheads}.
+Our real-system evaluation demonstrates that \namePaper{} significantly outperforms \camii{eight} prior \camii{and new} HSS data-management techniques on four HSS configurations across a wide range of workloads. \namePaper{} is easily extensible to different HSS configurations. \namePaper{}'s performance benefits come with low latency and storage overheads. \camii{We hope and believe \namePaper{} will inspire future work and ideas on self-optimizing storage and memory systems that jointly optimize multiple tasks across heterogeneous devices and workload conditions.}

+\begin{acks} We thank the anonymous reviewers of ISCA 2024, MICRO 2024, HPCA 2025, ISCA 2025, MICRO 2025, FAST 2026, and ICS 2026 for their feedback.
+We thank the SAFARI Research Group members for providing a stimulating \camii{and} inclusive, intellectual, and scientific environment \camii{that enables the flourishing of many novel ideas}.
+We acknowledge the generous gifts from our industrial partners, including Google, Huawei, Intel, Microsoft, and VMware.
+This research was partially supported by \camii{the} Semiconductor Research Corporation (SRC), ETH Future Computing Laboratory (EFCL), Huawei ZRC Storage Team, and AI Chip Center for Emerging Smart Systems Limited (ACCESS).
+Jisung Park was supported by the NRF (RS-2025-00519994, RS-2023-00283799). \end{acks}